JohnUiterwyk/GeneticVision/README.md

 - [OpenCV](http://opencv.org) - an open source computer vision library
 - [jsoncpp](https://github.com/open-source-parsers/jsoncpp) - a json library

+## Supported Platforms
+Linxu and OS X

+The application has been tested on OS X 10.10, CentOS 6.3, and Amazon Linux AMI 2015.03

+## Prerequisites
+OpenCV 2.4.x
+CMake 2.8+

 ## Using GeneticVision
 The simplest way to run GeneticVision (GV for short) is as follows:
 ```